danny-avila/LibreChat/docs/install/mac_install.md

 ## **Update**

-- run `git pull` from the root dir
-- Run npm ci from root directory `npm ci`
+- Run `npm run update` from the project directory for a clean installation.
-- Build the client by running `npm run frontend`

 ---